prafful/react-frontend/README.md

 ## Backend

-Backend repository is abailable at (https://github.com/prafful/node-express-backend)
+Backend repository is available at (https://github.com/prafful/node-express-backend)

 React is fun to work with!